MarkCarsonDev/solar.markcarson.dev/blog/About Sonne.md

 author: Mark
 page_url: about-sonne
 cover_img: ./img/shavthan.jpeg
+tags: project
 ---
 # What?

 Sonne is a static-site generator.
-Now I know what you're asking, _what does that mean?_.
-A few things, actually!
+Now I know what you're asking, _what does that mean?_ A few things, actually!

 # Sonne - A simple static site generator for minimally footprinted blogs and showcases